5 Incredible Food Preservation Methods

 Pickling is a great way to extend the shelf life of your favorite fruits and vegetables.
 The pickling process involves immersing the food in a vinegar or brine solution, which preserves the food and gives it a unique flavor.

-1. Choose your fruits and vegetables
+1. Choose your fruits and vegetables.

 First, choose the fruit or vegetable that you want to pickle.
 Asparagus, beets, bell peppers, blueberries, cauliflower, carrots, cherries, fennel, ginger, grapes, green beans, mushrooms, onions, parsnips, peaches, peppers, radishes, ramps, rhubarb, strawberries, squash, tomatoes, and turnips can all be pickled.

-1. Prepare your solution
+1. Prepare your solution.

-1. Sterilize the jars
+1. Sterilize the jars.

 Once the pickling solution is ready, sterilize your jars and lids by boiling them in water for 10 minutes.

-1. Fill the jars
+1. Fill the jars.

-1. Cover with solution
+1. Cover with the correct solution.

 Drying/Dehydrating